EFF opens case against Adam Catzavelos for racist rant

 Adam Catzavelos has been revealed as the man in a video in which he uses the k-word to refer to black people.

-JOHANNESBURG - The Economic Freedom Fighters (EFF) members have officially opened a criminal case against Adam Catzavelos at the Bramely Police Station on Wednesday.
+JOHANNESBURG - Members of the Economic Freedom Fighters (EFF) have officially opened a criminal case against Adam Catzavelos at the Bramley police station on Wednesday.

 Catzavelos has been revealed as the man in a video in which he uses the k-word to refer to black people.